-At St. Mark’s the agreed main aims of RE are:
+At St. Mark’s, the agreed main aims of Religious Education are:

 - To provoke challenging questions about the ultimate meaning and purpose of life and beliefs about God.